Marist Catholic High School (Eugene, Oregon)

 Marist Catholic High School is a private Roman Catholic, college preparatory school in Eugene, Oregon, United States founded by the Marist Brothers.
 It is part of the Roman Catholic Archdiocese of Portland.
-Its motto is "We are One".

 Academics

 In 1985, Marist High School was honored in the Blue Ribbon Schools Program, the highest honor a school can receive in the United States.

+Athletics

+Marist Catholic High School athletic teams compete in the OSAA 4A-4 Sky Em League (excluding Football which competes in 4A-SD3).
+The athletic director is Rick Gardner and the associate athletic director is Bart Pollard.